Help Turn a House into a Home

-This month People’s Self-Help Housing (PSHH) will be opening a new property called Heath House.
-Located on E. Sola Street, the historic building was formerly a hospice for AIDS patients.
-In 2020 PSHH purchased the property, with plans for an extensive restoration and rehabilitation.
+This December, Peoples’ Self-Help Housing (PSHH) will be opening a new property called Heath House.
+Located on Sola Street, the historic building was formerly a community valued AIDS hospice but is no longer in use.
+Earlier this year PSHH purchased the property, with plans for an extensive restoration and rehabilitation.

-“We were thrilled to have the opportunity to restore this historic property and to bring much-needed permanent affordable housing to the City of Santa Barbara,” said Morgen Benevedo Executive Vice President of PSHH.
+“We were thrilled to have the opportunity to restore this historic property and to bring more much-needed permanent affordable housing to the city of Santa Barbara,” said Ken Trigueiro, CEO & President of PSHH.
 “Heath House is truly one-of-a-kind and we look forward to welcoming our new residents home in a few short weeks.”

-Once completed, Heath House will provide housing for seven formerly homeless women in the area.
-The two-story, 2,500 square-foot home will be comprised of seven bedrooms, five-bathrooms, multiple common areas, and a shared kitchen and dining room.
+Once complete, Heath House will provide housing for formerly homeless women in the area.
+The two-story, 2500 square-foot home will be comprised of seven bedrooms, five-bathrooms, multiple common areas, and a shared kitchen and dining room.
 PSHH will also provide onsite supportive services, including case management, counseling, education programs, and compassionate property management – all free of charge for the residents.

 To support the women of Heath House, you can make your generous gift at pshhc.org/hhgiving.
-To learn more about the project, watch the Property Promo and see how this house has come to life.
+To learn more about the property, watch our Property Promo.